In-Style Predications

 yield from all_containing(item1)

-yield from in_style_predication_2(state,
+yield from in_style_predication_2(context,

 x_actor_binding,